airpair/step-aside-activesupportconcern-supermodule-is-the-new-sheriff-in-town/post.md

 #### 1) Invoke super module class method calls on the including base class.

-For example, suppose we have a super module called Locatable:
+For example, suppose we have a super module called `Locatable`:

 ```ruby
 module Locatable